Frequently Asked Questions

 Q: Where is the Python virtual environment created?

-ifcb_py_install("/path/to/your/venv")You can also configure the venv path in Settings or when launching the app:
+ifcb_py_install("/path/to/your/venv")You can also specify the venv path when launching the app:

 A: Make sure you have remotes installed and try: